hbseong97/lerobot/INSTRUCTION.md

 pink box : 22cm from desk edge center of follower arm

-4 designated locations of black cube
+4 designated locations of blue cube